xeyossr/artix-install/README.md

 1. Clone this repo:
    `git clone https://github.com/xeyossr/artix-runit-install.git`
+2. Go into the folder:
+   `cd artix-runit-install`
-2. Run the choices script to pick your options:
+3. Run the choices script to select your options:
    `./choices.sh`
-3. Then run the installer:
-   `./install.sh`

 ---